andrewcbuensalida/django-chatbot-langchain-docker/README.md

 To tear down
 `docker-compose down`

-In production, to start container
-`docker-compose -f docker-compose.prod.yml up`
+In production, to start container. (have to have migrations folder in local first) `docker-compose -f docker-compose.prod.yml up`

 ## Create a virtual environment